Welcome to Roborough Surgery

 Book your Flu Vaccination now

-We have now completed our 2 major Saturday flu clinics for this year.
-If you have still not had your flu jab yet and are eligible for the vaccination please ring the surgery to find out how to obtain the flu vaccination now.
+We have now completed our 2 major Saturday flu clinics for this flu season and had 8 clinics during the week.
+If you have still not had your flu jab yet and are eligible for the vaccination we have a limited amount of vaccines left, please ring the surgery to book your flu vaccination now.

 To view information on the flu campaign this year click the following link Flu Campaign 2014/2015 Leaflet